DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   This will effect the KASUMI, SNOW3G, ZUC, AESNI GCM, AESNI MB and CHACHAPOLY SW PMDs.

-* eventdev: The single-event (non-burst) enqueue and dequeue operations, used by static inline burst enqueue and dequeue functions in ``rte_eventdev.h``, will be removed in DPDK 23.11.
-  This simplification includes changing the layout and potentially also the size of the public ``rte_event_fp_ops`` struct, breaking the ABI.
-  Since these functions are not called directly by the application, the API remains unaffected.

 * pipeline: The pipeline library legacy API (functions rte_pipeline_*) will be deprecated and subsequently removed in DPDK 24.11 release.
   Before this, the new pipeline library API (functions rte_swx_pipeline_*)